humdrum-tools/old-website/source/humextra/rhythm.rstd/index.rst

 The `rscale <http://extras.humdrum.org/man/rscale>`_ program can be used to multiply or divide the duration of all rhythms in a score.
-The two main purposes of rhythmic scaling are (1) to remove reciprocal representations, and (2) to switch between early and modern rhythmic units for the beat.
+The two main purposes of rhythmic scaling are (1) to remove rational representations, and (2) to switch between early and modern rhythmic units for the beat.

-The Humdrum Toolkit programs will not understand reciproical rhythms such as ``3%2`` for triplet whole notes.
+The Humdrum Toolkit programs will not understand reciprocal rhythms such as ``3%2`` for triplet whole notes.
 Typically a datafile with rational rhythms will contain a line such as ``!!!rscale-alt: 1/2`` which indicates that the original file contains reciprocal rhythms,